emptymalei/StatisticalPhysics/nonequilibrium/solving-master-eqn.rst

 -----------

-A 2D lattice image is shown below `with image cridet of Jim Belk (public domain) <https://commons.wikimedia.org/wiki/File:Equilateral_Triangle_Lattice.svg>`_.
+A 2D lattice is shown in :numref:`fig-master-eqn-2d-lattice-illustration`.

+.. _fig-master-eqn-2d-lattice-illustration:
 .. figure:: images/equilateralTriangleLattice.png
    :alt: equilateral Triangle Lattice
    :align: center

-   An equilateral triangle lattice
+   An equilateral triangle lattice.
+Source: `Equilateral Triangle Lattice by Jim Belk @ Wikipedia <https://commons.wikimedia.org/wiki/File:Equilateral_Triangle_Lattice.svg>`_

-Note that we have translational symmetry in both x and y direction.
-So the solution is simply the product of solutions to two directioins,
+We require it to have translational symmetry in both x and y directions.
+The solution is the product of solutions to x and y directions,

 .. math::
    P_m(t) = e^{-2(F_x+F_y)t} \mathrm{I_m}(2F_xt) \mathrm{I_m}(2F_y t)

 Continuum Limit
 -----------------

-Suppose we have a continuum system,
+For a continuum system,

 .. math::
    \partial_t P_m &= F(P_{m-1} + P_{m+1}) - 2FP_m \\
    & = F(P_{m+1}-P_m -(P_m-P_{m-1})) \\
    & = F \epsilon^2 \frac{ (P_{m+1}-P_m)/\epsilon -(P_m-P_{m-1})/\epsilon )  }{\epsilon}

-We can identify the form of derivatives but RHS becomes zero if :math:`F` is a constant when we take the limit :math:`\epsilon \rightarrow 0`.
+We can identify the form of derivatives on the right hand side but it becomes zero if :math:`F` is a constant when we take the limit :math:`\epsilon \rightarrow 0`.

-It does make sense that :math:`F` actually increases when the distance between two sites becomes smaller.
-And the way to reconcile the zero problem is to assume that
+On the other hand, :math:`F` should increases when the two particle sites becomes closer.
+To reconcile the zero-right-hand-side problem, we assume that

 .. math::
    F = \frac{D}{\epsilon^2} .

-Then we have the diffusion equation.
+The continuum limit of our master equation becomes the diffusion equation,

 .. math::
-   \frac{\partial P(x,t)}{\partial t} = D\frac{\partial^2 P(x,t)}{\partial x^2}
+   \frac{\partial P(x,t)}{\partial t} = D\frac{\partial^2 P(x,t)}{\partial x^2}.

-.